Most Formula 1 fans are aware of the Codemasters game franchise, but there are some F1-based titles you might not have heard of before.

 F-1 World Grand Prix

-This game was originally released for the Nintendo 64 in 1998, based on the 1997 season and was actually pretty realistic for the time.
+This game was originally released for the Nintendo 64 in 1998 and was actually pretty realistic for the time.
 It sold decently for a F1 game too, although it remains one of those obscure titles from the 1990s.

 F1 Challenge was actually officially licensed by F1, but for some reason you could only race on three actual F1 tracks (Hockenheim, Monte Carlo and Suzuka) and there were only five drivers you could race (Michael Schumacher, Damon Hill, Jean Alesi, Ukyo Katayama, and Mika Häkkinen).